 Employee dishonesty or Crime Insurance covers losses arising from fraudulent or dishonest conduct by employees when handling charity money or other valuables.

 It is normally recommended to extend cover to volunteers.
-However, obviously this cover is a safeguard rather than a replacement to appropriate management and training of volunteers.
-Crime Insurance claims are usually only paid if the charity can show that its arrangements were adequate and that employees were being correctly supervised.
+Obviously, this cover is a safeguard rather than a replacement to appropriate management and training of volunteers.
+Crime Insurance claims are usually only paid if the charity can show that its arrangements were adequate and that employees were correctly supervised.

 Legal Expenses Cover